-For me, seventh grade was probably the best of my school years – but then tenth grade was too.
+For me, seventh grade was probably the best in my school years.
+But then the tenth grade was too.
 Ninth, eleventh, and even my senior year were not special.
 Not even my graduation sticks out.
 When I look back to that day, the only thing I cherish is the time spent with Allen.
 We walked with each other to our seats that day.
-He was one of my best friends.
-He is gone now.
+He was one of my best friends—he is gone now.
 His life ended too soon.

 I went to give, but like always when you give, you really end up receiving.
 Basically, it was The Breakfast Club crew, without the criminal.
 The so-called-criminals either don’t exist anymore or the teachers didn’t want to disrupt the setting.
-I hope it is the former as I was that so-called-criminal at the beginning of eighth grade.
+I hope it is the former, as I was that so-called-criminal at the beginning of eighth grade.
 I would have loved a program like this.
-I also relate to kids who struggle.
+I relate to kids who struggle.
 I understand why they’re pissed off.
-It’s the good ones that I don’t usually get, or I can’t relate to.
+It’s the good ones that I rarely relate to.
 And it’s the good ones that help the ones who struggle.
 We need both.

 Kids are smart.
 They know what they want.
 They even know they have to work to get what they want.
 They understand that the world changes and they may have to bend, wiggle, step forward and step back in their journey in life.